otagomohio/2019-06-11_GBS_EE/sessions/stacks_exerciseII_denovo.md

     •  You got this!
 If you are new to bash, I am sure that seemed impossible yesterday, so take a minute to congratulate               yourself on the progress made even if you required a little help!

 8. Now execute populations again, this time feeding back in the whitelist you just generated.
-This will cause populations to only process the loci in the *whitelist*.
+This will cause populations to only process the loci in the ```whitelist.txt```.
 Specify that a Structure output file be included this time and again insist that only a single SNP is output from each RAD locus.
 Finally, you will need to again specify the population map that you generated above to populations so that this information is passed into the Structure output file.

-9. Create a new directory called structure and copy the Structure output file that Stacks generated to this directory.
+9. Create a new directory called ```structure```e and copy the Structure output file that Stacks generated to this directory.

-    • Edit the Structure output file to remove the comment (first line in the file, starts with “#”).
+    • Edit the Structure output file to remove the comment line (first line in the file, starts with “#”).
     • You may need to edit your Structure output file to change the alphanumeric population names to be numbers. !!!This can be done using sed.
     • The parameters to run Structure (including a value of k=3) have already been prepared, you can find them here:
-            /opt/data/denovo/mainparams
+            /nesi/project/nesi02659/source_data/denovo/mainparams
         and
-            /opt/data/denovo/extraparams
+            //nesi/project/nesi02659/source_data/denovo/extraparams
      • Copy them into your structure directory as well.

-10. Execute Structure, saving the data into this new directory:
+10. Execute Structure, saving the data into this new directory.
-    ```structure > populations.structure.console```
+    ```/structure > populations.structure.console```
-[A common STRUCTURE error happens when your population output contains less
+A common STRUCTURE error happens when your population output contains less
 than 1000 loci.
 You may need to adjust the number of loci in the mainparams file to
-match your exact Stacks output.]
+match your exact Stacks output.

-11. You will need to download the populations.structure.console and
+11. You will need to download  [Structure from the graphical end](https://web.stanford.edu/group/pritchardlab/structure_software/release_versions/v2.3.4/html/structure.html) and
-populations.structure.out_f files from the cluster.
-You can then load them into
-the graphical interface for Structure on your local computer.
-Select the “File” menu
+populations.structure.out [files from the cluster](https://support.nesi.org.nz/hc/en-gb/articles/360000578455-File-Transfer-with-SCP).
+You can then load them intothe graphical interface for Structure on your local computer.
+Select the ```File``` menu
-and then “Load structure results…” to load the Structure output.
+and then ```Load structure results``` to load the Structure output.
 Choose the “Barplot”
-menu and then “Show”.
+menu and then ```Show```.

-    • *Are the three Oregon threespine stickleback populations related to one another?
+    • Are the three Oregon threespine stickleback populations related to one another?
 How
-        can you tell?*
+        can you tell?